Make-Skilled/iot-based-weather-forecast-project/Readme.md

 ## 📬 Contact

-For queries or collaborations, feel free to reach out via [email/contact link].
+For queries or collaborations, feel free to reach out via [maddy@makeskilled.com].